 Tutorial: Generate an app using AI

-App Studio contains generative AI features throughout the service to help speed up application building.
-In this tutorial, you'll learn how to generate an app using AI by describing your app using natural language.
-Using AI to generate an app is a great way to start building, as many of the app's resources are created for you and it's typically much easier to start building from a generated app with existing resources than starting from an empty app.
+Using AI to generate an app is a great way to start building because many of the app's resources are created for you.
+It's typically much easier to start building from a generated app with existing resources than to start from an empty app.

 Note

-Build enterprise-grade applications with natural language using AWS App Studio (preview)
+You can view the blog post Build enterprise-grade applications with natural language using AWS App Studio

 Contents